-- 1. When a 40 hour/week employee has accumulated 640 hours of both sick leave banks, she/he may convert sick days beyond this point to vacation days at the rate of two sick days for one vacation day.
-However, the employee's vacation balance resulting from such conversion may not exceed 320 hours into pay period one (1) of the following year nor at retirement or termination. - 2.
-When a 24 hour/shift employee has accumulated 1152 hours of both sick leave banks, she/he may convert sick days beyond this point to vacation days at the rate of two sick days for one vacation day.
-However, the employee's vacation and holiday balance resulting from such conversion may not exceed 960 hours into pay period one (1) of the following year nor at retirement or termination. - 3.
-40 hour/week employees may sell back vacation leave for pay, sell back sick leave for pay, or convert sick leave to vacation according to the following sick leave usage incentive matrix.
+- 1. When a forty (40)-hour/week employee has accumulated six hundred forty (640) hours of both sick leave banks, they may convert sick days beyond this point to vacation days at the rate of two sick days for one vacation day.
+However, the employee's vacation balance resulting from such conversion may not exceed three hundred twenty (320) hours into pay period one (1) of the following year nor at retirement or termination. - 2.
+When a twenty-four (24)-hour/shift employee has accumulated 1,152 hours of both sick leave banks, they may convert sick days beyond this point to vacation days at the rate of two sick days for one vacation day.
+However, the employee's vacation and holiday balance resulting from such conversion may not exceed nine hundred sixty (960) hours into pay period one (1) of the following year nor at retirement or termination. - 3.
+Forty (40)-hour/week employees may sell back vacation leave for pay, sell back sick leave for pay, or convert sick leave to vacation according to the following sick leave usage incentive matrix.
 The matrix below defines the qualifying time period, how an employee qualifies for the incentive, the specific incentive, and the incentive claim period.
 Employee may take advantage of (A) vacation payout incentive and/or (B) the sick leave payout or vacation conversion incentive.

-40 Hour/Week Employees
+40-Hour/Week Employees

-40 Hour/we ek Employees 18 Qualifying Time Period Employee Qualification Incentive Claim Time Period (A) Vacation Payout Employee uses: Employee may: Employee must claim incentive by: January 1 - June 30 Less than or equal to 26 hours sick leave Sell back for pay up to 18 hours of vacation July or August of same calendar year July 1 - December 31 Less than or equal to 26 hours sick leave Sell back for pay up to 18 hours of vacation January or February of following calendar year (B) S ick Leave Payout or Vacation Conversi on 1 Employee uses: Employee may: Employee must claim incentive by: January 1 - June 30 Less than or equal to 26 hours of sick leave Sell back for pay or convert to vacation up to 8 hours of sick leave July or August of same calendar year July 1 - December 31 Less than or equal to 26 hours of sick leave Sell back for pay or convert to vacation up to 8 hours of sick leave January or February of following calendar year January 1 - June 30 Less than or equal to 16 hours of sick leave Sell back for pay or convert to vacation up to 16 hours of sick leave July or August or same calendar year July 1 - December 31 Less than or equal to 16 hours of sick leave Sell back for pay or convert to vacation up to 16 hours of sick leave January or February of following calendar year matrix below defines the qualifying time period, how an employee qualifies for the incentive, the specific incentive, and the incentive claim period.
-Employee may take advantage of (A) vacation payout incentive and/or (B) the sick leave payout or vacation conversion incentive.
+Qualifying Time Period Employee Qualification Incentive Claim Time Period (A) Vacat tion Payout Employee uses: Employee may: Employee must claim incentive by: January 1 - June 30 Less than or equal to 26 hours sick leave Sell back for pay up to 18 hours of vacation July or August of same calendar year July 1 - December 31 Less than or equal to 26 hours sick leave Sell back for pay up to 18 hours of vacation January or February of following calendar year (B) Sick Leave Payout or Vacation Conversion 1 Employee uses: Employee may: Employee must claim incentive by:

+January 1 - June 30 Less than or equal to 26 hours of sick leave Sell back for pay or convert to vacation up to 8 hours of sick leave July or August of same calendar year July 1 - December 31 Less than or equal to 26 hours of sick leave Sell back for pay or convert to vacation up to 8 hours of sick leave January or February of following calendar year January 1 - June 30 Less than or equal to 16 hours of sick leave Sell back for pay or convert to vacation up to 16 hours of sick leave July or August or same calendar year July 1 - December 31 Less than or equal to 16 hours of sick leave Sell back for pay or convert to vacation up to 16 hours of sick leave January or February of following calendar year